Piracetam.net (Australia & NZ) - Nootropics, Modafinil & more

 Dr Giurgea is famously quoted as saying, “Man is not going to wait passively for millions of years before evolution offers him a better brain.”
 This describes his motivation in no uncertain terms.

-In order for other researchers to be able to use this classification more effectively, he set out five specific criteria that a compound must satisfy in order to be classed as a nootropic.
+For other researchers to be able to use this classification more effectively, he set out five specific criteria that a compound must satisfy to be classed as a nootropic.

-In summary, we can say that in order for something to be called a nootropic, it must produce an overall improvement in brain function, without toxic side effects.
+In summary, we can say that for something to be called a nootropic, it must produce an overall improvement in brain function, without toxic side effects.

 How the Term Nootropic Has Changed